 Getting on your mat is half the battle, and getting through your sequence is the other half.

 Ahhhh savasana.
 This pose is possibly one of the most important of all.

-It allows our body and mind to rest, and also allows us to just be present in the moment.
+It’s highly recommended to end every yoga session with savasana because it allows our body and mind to rest, and also allows us to just be present at the moment.